Kathleen McQueen: Creation and development

 The character of Kathleen was first announced in July 2009 as the mother of Theresa McQueen, another member of the McQueen family.
-Hollyoaks producers announced that Kathleen would be portrayed by Alison Burrows and would appear in the second series of Hollyoaks Later.
+Hollyoaks producers later announced that Kathleen would be portrayed by Alison Burrows and would appear in the second series of Hollyoaks Later.
 Hollyoaks Later producer Bryan Kirkwood described Kathleen's entrance storyline in an interview with Digital Spy: "Theresa gets a modelling job in the City and wants to kill two birds with one stone and visit her mum Kathleen in prison while she's there.
 Jorgie Porter's really blossomed over the last year and turns out some emotional stuff when she meets her screen mum."

 Following her Hollyoaks Later appearance, Kathleen made a full appearance in Hollyoaks in December 2009.
 A Hollyoaks spokesperson commented on Kathleen's arrival, saying: "Theresa's devastated when her mum gives her the brush off but she's soon back with her tail between her legs towards the end of the year in time for Christmas, though.
 Just how will Theresa react to her mum wanting to be a part of her life again?
 And how will Myra cope with her sister's sudden reappearance?"
 In February 2010, Inside Soap revealed the character would leave later in the month.

 In October 2010, it was announced that Burrows would reprise her role in December 2010, reintroduced by series producer Paul Marquess in a storyline which features Kathleen blackmailing her family after discovering one of the McQueens' "darkest secrets".
 Jorgie Porter later expressed her excitement over Kathleen's return: "I love working with Ali.
 The scenes we do together are so intense — I hope she stays at Hollyoaks for a lot longer this time."
 Marquess later announced a Hollyoaks late-night special called Hollyoaks: King of Hearts, which would focus on the McQueens attempts to collect money to pay Kathleen after her threats to report Theresa for the murder of Calvin Valentine (Ricky Whittle).